A Homotopy Category for Graphs: Structure of Homotopies for Finite Graphs

-We will give a more explicit description of homotopies between graph morphisms.
-We show that graph homotopies can always be defined 'locally', shifting one vertex at a time.
+In this section, we develop a more explicit description of $\times$-homotopies between graph morphisms when $G$ is a finite graph.
+We show that such graph homotopies can always be defined 'locally', shifting one vertex at a time.
 We imagine a spider walking through the graph by moving one leg at a time.

 \begin{definition} Let $f, g: G \to H$ be graph morphisms.
 We say that $f$ and $g$ are a {\bf spider pair} if there is a single vertex of $G$, say $x$, such that $f(y) = g(y)$ for all $y \neq x$.
 If $x$ is unlooped there are no additional conditions, but if $x\con x \in E(G)$, then we require that $f(x) \con g(x) \in E(H)$.
-When we replace $f$ with $g$ we refer to it as a { \bf spider move}.
+When we replace $f$ with $g$ we refer to it as a {\bf spider move}.

 \end{definition}

 \begin{lemma} If $f$ and $g$ are a spider pair, then $f \con g \in E(H^G)$. \end{lemma}